 As mentioned above, you need an SR-22 certificate after certain traffic violations.
 Once a person with violations is legally allowed to drive again, they need an SR-22 certificate to show they’re properly insured.
 Since SR-22 insurance covers high-risk individuals, premiums for it are often drastically higher than those who have a clean driving record.

-Importantly, Texas requires that SR-22 insurance is purchased in six-month increments rather than the typical month-to-month payments that insurance policies follow.
+Importantly, Texas requires that SR-22 insurance be purchased in 6-month increments rather than the typical month-to-month payments that insurance policies follow.

 Requirements for SR-22 insurance in Texas include: